rmulvey/bridgepoint/doc-bridgepoint/notes/8417_action_files/8417_action_files.md

 Reading and writing activities accounts for the vast majority of dependencies on the `Action_Semantics` field.
 This is used for editing, parsing, building, and various other features such as populating graphical elements.
-This is not a straightforward solution because there is some manipulation of the actions at the modeling level.
+This is not a straightforward task because there is some manipulation of the actions at the modeling level.
 An external entity to get and set actions will be explored as a possible solution.
+We will also consider whether or not we should be processing action semantics at the modeling level and the work required to refactor those features.

 5.3.2 Determining behaviors